-- improve your health and happiness – walking regularly can reduce the risk of heart disease by 35%, while active travel helps manage stress and weight.
+- Improve your health and happiness – walking regularly can reduce the risk of cardiovascular disease by 35%, while active travel helps manage stress and weight.

-- help the planet and your community- switching from fossil fuelled vehicles to active travel will cut congestion, CO2 emissions and other air pollutants that endanger public health and ecosystems.
+- Help the planet and your community – switching from fossil fuelled vehicles to active travel will cut congestion, carbon dioxide (CO2) emissions and other air pollutants that endanger public health and ecosystems.

-- be social – walking is a great option for group journeys when you can walk and chat, while cyclists can find a great sense of community.
-The Urban Transport Group have also found crime rates decrease in areas where active travel is popular.
+- Be social – walking is a great option for group journeys when you can walk and chat, while cyclists can find a great sense of community.

 - get healthier

 - reduce your carbon emissions